m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 In Go on the other hand there is no support for pattern matching and there are no plans to introduce it to the language.
+But it even in absent of pattern matching in Go, something similar can be achieved by using interfaces and switch statements [eli01].

 ## Summary